 - What is the most direct route to the highway or main exit from your town or village?

 - Find at least one alternate route – a fire or traffic can block your planned route so always have a backup.
+Not sure where the risks are in your area?
+Check out this activity: Rediscover your area

 - Locate a local safer place near your home.
 How far is it and could you walk it?
 Find a place near you